surplus96/BioInfo-CYP3A4-Prediction/README.md

 # BioInfo-CYP3A4-Contest

-**Predictive modeling of CYP3A4 inhibition for small-molecule compounds.**
+**Predictive modeling of CYP3A4 inhibition for molecule compounds.**

-A fully reproducible pipeline for mining, featurizing and modeling CYP3A4 inhibitory activity of small molecules.
+A fully reproducible pipeline for mining, featurizing and modeling CYP3A4 inhibitory activity of molecules.

 ## Table of Contents
 1. Features